 - Animals are always most active before the hot sun wears them out.
 Try to go early in the morning.

 Is There Anything That Made This Mom Nervous?:

-Yep – and amazingly it did not involve my 2 year old, this time.
-My older sun loves to run past the goats in petting zoos.
-The goats always run along side.
+Yep – and amazingly it did not involve my 2-year-old, this time.
+My older son loves to run past the goats in petting zoos.
+The goats always run alongside.
 Well, this time, Michael decided to run beside a fence of a large exotic deer? – I don’t remember the animal.
-Anyway, this guy had 3 foot long horns, and was the size of a horse!
+Anyway, this guy had 3-foot longhorns, and was the size of a horse!
 This really got the testosterone going, and the animal reared up and bucked the gate over and over!
 Yikes!
 Take some advice from this mom.
 Don’t run with the big animals, here!